-Purpose and link to strategy: To provide a level of benefits that allow for personal retirement planning.
-Operation Maximum opportunity Executive directors are offered the choice of: a company contribution into a defined contribution pension scheme; The maximum opportunity is aligned to the approach available to the wider workforce, currently: a cash allowance in lieu of pension; or > up to 14 per cent of salary into a defined contribution scheme; a combination of a company contribution into a defined contribution pension scheme and a cash allowance. cash allowance of broadly equivalent cost to the company (up to 14 per cent of salary less employer National Insurance Contributions at the prevailing rate, i.e. up to 12 per cent of base salary for 2019/20); a combination of both such that the cost to the company is broadly the same.
+The maximum opportunity is aligned to the approach available to the wider workforce, currently:

+- up to 14 per cent of salary into a defined contribution scheme; - cash allowance of broadly equivalent cost to the company (up to 14 per cent of salary less employer National Insurance Contributions at the prevailing rate, i.e. up to 12 per cent of base salary for 2019/20); or - a combination of both such that the cost to the company is broadly the same.

 For executive directors appointed to role before 26 July 2019 a cash allowance of 22 per cent of salary is payable.

-Performance measures None.
+None.